JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Further Changes to Contents Before Release

 These instructions result in the initial release-5.1.2 branch label being attached to the master branch sequence.
 If somebody commits to master after that, master will move along with additional contents.
+Once that happens, if you want to include _all_ merges to master to date, you can just move the release-5.1.2 branch forward on master to the current head (and update the release note, decoderIndex and help files as needed)

-Once that happens, if you want to add something to release-5.1.2 and _not_ include other additions to master, you have to branch the contents of release-5.1.2 away from master.
+If you want to add something to release-5.1.2 and _not_ include other additions to master, you have to branch the contents of release-5.1.2 away from master.
 This section describes how to do that.

 - Ideally, start the work on either the release-5.1.2 branch (if working after that was started) or on a branch-from-master that's _before_ the release-5.1.2 branch was created.
 That way, the change can be cleanly included in the release branch, and also directly onto master.